project1-5/celix/report.md

 The main refactoring of the code is done in the CMake files.

+## UML of refactoring
+Diagram 1: This shows the change required for mocking a C function with GTest in one case.
+Diagram 2: This shows the over-all refactoring done.
 ## Requirements

 Requirements related to the functionality targeted by the refactoring are identified and described in a systematic way.
 Each requirement has a name (ID), title, and description, and other optional attributes (in case of P+, see below).
 The description can be one paragraph per requirement.